 Painting / Staining

 - Wooster Brush – For hand painting, these large wall brushes work great for large surface coverage.
-Tara prefers firm brushes, but each person’s slight-of-hand is different.
-Becca loves the short handle for cutting into corners.
+I prefer firm brushes, but each person’s slight-of-hand is different.
+Others like the short handle for cutting into corners.

-- Chalk Paint Brush – We really like these brushes for chalk painting, because they hold a lot of paint and get into groves nicely – Great for projects with raised details.
+- Chalk Paint Brush – I really like these brushes for chalk painting, because they hold a lot of paint and get into groves nicely – Great for projects with raised details.

 - Sponge Pad – Application sponges like this hand-held one are great for staining large surfaces.
-They hold a lot of project and get great coverage.
+They hold a lot of product and get great coverage.
 They are also useful for glazing!

 - Angle Brush – Make sure you have a good artist’s brush (preferably with an angle) like this one if you are applying glaze with an inking technique.